 3. Have Time Off?

 If you’re a teacher, you likely will be home for the summer.
 Or, if you don’t have time off, your kiddos probably do.
 A change of schedule can mean a lapse in your exercise plan or healthy eating regimen.
 Try and prepare for those disruptions by anticipating them.
-Stock up on South Beach snacks and shakes.
 Seek out summer camps or gyms with childcare so you can be sure to fit in an hour of exercise.
 Don’t begin a new workout program a week before school ends.
 Alternately, if you’ll have more time on your hands than ever, find and schedule sessions with a personal trainer or figure out a way to challenge your body in a new way.

 4. Adjust Your Workout Time.